ahopgood/Vagrant-Puppet/modules/java/README.markdown

 		multiTenancy => true,
 	}
 	->
-	java::ubuntu::default::set { "set-java-7-as-default":
+	java::default::set { "set-java-7-as-default":
 		version => "7",
 	}

-#### <a href="Debian File naming conventions">Debian File naming conventions</a>
-The *.deb* files with the appropriate minor-major numbers need to be located in the **files/Ubuntu/15.10** folder for the passed parameters to allow for installation of the correct java version.
-These deb files should be created using the **java-package** utility on a 64-bit version of Ubuntu 15.10 in order for the correct prerequisite libraries to be installed.
-The naming of these *.deb* files should follow the following convention in order for the correct version to be selected:
-**oracle-java&ltmajor_version$gt-jdk_&ltmajor_version$gtu&ltupdate_version$gt_amd64-Ubuntu_&ltubuntu_version$gt.deb**
-an example would be:
-`oracle-java8-jdk_8u31_amd64-Ubuntu_15.10.deb`

-### Current Status / Support
-Supports:
-* Ubuntu 15.10 (Wily)
-	* Major Java version 6,
-	* Major Java version 7,
-	* Major Java version 8.

-Installs Java Virtual Machine to `/usr/lib/jvm/jdk-<version>-oracle-x64/`

-#### Tested:
+### Notes on Multi Tenancy JVMs
+Multi tenancy allows for multiple (major version **only**) JVMs to be installed at once, useful for certain testing environments and build servers to name two examples.
+`multiTenancy => false` is the default value, if present then other JVMs will be removed (as long as they are present in the versionsToRemove hash.
+You can only use the `java`, `java::ubuntu`, `java::centos` defined resources **once** with multiTenancy disabled or else your manifest run will fail with a duplicate resource declaration for the **package** resource that removes the other JVM versions.
+In this way you get a hard failure on running multiTenancy disabled with multiple declarations.
+If the `multiTenancy => true` value is set then the `java` or `java::ubuntu` defined resources can be declared multiple times, once per major version number you wish to be deployed.
+This will result in your java installations all living side by side in the `/usr/lib/jvm` directory.

+## Testing performed:
-* Install on fresh system
+* Install single JDK on fresh system
 * Multi tenancy JVMs, i.e. 7 running alongside 8
 	* Currently installs major versions alongside each other
 	* Update versions are automatically upgraded
-	* Currently the first installed jdk is the default in **alternatives**.
 	* Multi tenanted JVMs can now be specified in a single puppet manifest using multiple defines sections instead of multiple runs to install the JVMs next to each other.
-	* Note: Defaults
-		* Currently the default JVM is the last installed version.
 * Upgrades - in place between major versions (multiTenancy => false)
-	* 6 to 7 - done
+	* 6 to 7
-	* 7 to 8 - done
+	* 7 to 8
-	* 6 to 8 - done
+	* 6 to 8
 * Upgrades - in place between update versions with the same major version
-	* 8u32 to 8u112 - done
+	* 8u32 to 8u112
-	* 7u76 to 7u80 - done
+	* 7u76 to 7u80
-	* 6u34 to 6u45 - done
+	* 6u34 to 6u45
 * Downgrades - between major versions (multiTenancy => false)
-	* 8 to 7 - done
+	* 8 to 7
-	* 7 to 6 - done
+	* 7 to 6
-	* 8 to 6 - done
+	* 8 to 6
 * Downgrades - between update versions with the same major version
-	* 8u112 to 8u32 - done
+	* 8u112 to 8u32
-	* 7u80 to 7u76 - done
+	* 7u80 to 7u76
-	* 6u45 to 6u34 - done
+	* 6u45 to 6u34
-* reinstalling
+* reinstalling - Ubuntu specific currently
 	* a rerun of puppet will reinstall your JDK, this is because the JDK is uninstalled via **dpkg** to ensure that the previous update version is removed as the puppet dpkg  provider cannot remove with a specific version, it works only with a generic package name e.g. oracle-java6-jdk
 * Set defaults via alternatives
 	* Java 6 - done
 	* Java 7 - done
 	* Java 8 - done

-### Multi Tenancy JVMs
-Multi tenancy allows for multiple (major version **only**) JVMs to be installed at once, useful for certain testing environments and build servers to name two examples.
-`multiTenancy => false` is the default value, if present then other JVMs will be removed (as long as they are present in the versionsToRemove hash.
-You can only use the `java` or `java::ubuntu` defined resources **once** with multiTenancy disabled or else your manifest run will fail with a duplicate resource declaration for the **package** resource that removes the other JVM versions.
-In this way you get a hard failure on running multiTenancy disabled with multiple declarations.
-If the `multiTenancy => true` value is set then the `java` or `java::ubuntu` defined resources can be declared multiple times, once per major version number you wish to be deployed.
-This will result in your java installations all living side by side in the `/usr/lib/jvm` directory.
+## CentOS
+Installs the Java Virtual Machine to `/usr/java/jdk1.<version>.0_<updateVersion>`

+Installation of a Java JDK from an RPM file.
+RPM files with the appropriate minor-major numbers need to be located in the **files** folder for the passed parameters to allow for installation of the correct java version.

+### <a href="CentOS File naming conventions">CentOS File naming conventions</a>
+The *.rpm* files with the appropriate minor-major numbers need to be located in the **files/CentOS/6** folder for the passed parameters to allow for installation of the correct java version.
+The *current* file naming structure by Oracle has no OS dependent parts and simply takes the following forms based on major versions:
+* **Java 5** - jdk-1_<version>_0_<updateVersion>-linux-amd64.rpm
+* **Java 6** - jdk-<version>u<updateVersion>-linux-amd64.rpm
+* **Java 7 & 8** - jdk-<version>u<updateVersion>-linux-x64.rpm
+Ensuring this pattern is followed will allow the module to locate files correctly, it was decided not to rename all the JDKs into a common naming structure since this places the onus on the person running the module to rename files every time there is an update.

+This decision may be revisited in future in order to simplify the module if Oracle continue to change their naming scheme.

+These rpm files can be found on the [Oracle download page](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) and the [archive page](http://www.oracle.com/technetwork/java/javase/archive-139210.html) for older versions.

+### Adding compatibility for other CentOS versions
+This module will attempt to locate the jdk rpm files based on the `$::operatingsystem` and `$::operatingsystemmajrelease` puppet facts.
+In the case of CentOS 6 these result in the values `CentOS` and `6` respectively, the folder structure under **files** should reflect this by looking in */files/CentOS/6/* for installers, this pattern should be followed for support of future versions of CentOS.

+### Adding new major versions of Java
+Observe the packaging and [naming conventions](#CentOS File naming conventions) mentioned previously.

+## Ubuntu
+Installs the Java Virtual Machine to `/usr/lib/jvm/jdk-<version>-oracle-x64/` Installation of a Java JDK from a .deb file.

+### <a href="Debian File naming conventions">Debian File naming conventions</a>
+The *.deb* files with the appropriate minor-major numbers need to be located in the **files/Ubuntu/15.10** folder for the passed parameters to allow for installation of the correct java version.
+These deb files should be created using the **java-package** utility on a 64-bit version of Ubuntu 15.10 in order for the correct prerequisite libraries to be installed.
+The naming of these *.deb* files should follow the following convention in order for the correct version to be selected:
+**oracle-java&ltmajor_version$gt-jdk_&ltmajor_version$gtu&ltupdate_version$gt_amd64-Ubuntu_&ltubuntu_version$gt.deb**
+an example would be:
+`oracle-java8-jdk_8u31_amd64-Ubuntu_15.10.deb`
+The binary files can be found on the [Oracle download page](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) and the [archive page](http://www.oracle.com/technetwork/java/javase/archive-139210.html) for older versions

 ### Adding compatibility for other Ubuntu versions
 This module will attempt to locate the jdk deb files based on the `$::operatingsystem` and `$::operatingsystemmajrelease` puppet facts.